-- 1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one final year Mathematics, and one final year Science (Biology, Physics, Chemistry) or Technology (Algorithms, Programming, Network, Computer Science, or equivalent): OR - 2.
-Two-Year Information Technology Diploma from UDST or equivalent; OR - 3.
-One-Year Advanced Information Technology Diploma from CNA-Q or equivalent.
+- 1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus two courses: one final year Mathematics, and one final year Science (Biology, Physics, Chemistry) or Technology (Algorithms, Programming, Network, Computer Science, or equivalent); OR - 2.
+Two-Year Information Technology Diploma or equivalent approved by the Ministry of Education and Higher Education.

-- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0: OR - 3.
+- 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - 2.
+A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - 3.
 Successful completion of Foundation Program requirements.

-- 1. Must achieve the required score on the University Math Placement Test: OR - 2.
-A valid SAT Report Form with minimum score of 480;
+- 1. Must achieve the required score on the University Math Placement Test; OR - 2.
+A valid SAT Report Form with minimum score of 480; OR - 3.
+Successful completion of Foundation Program requirements.

-Admission is competitive.
+1. Admission is competitive.
 Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent) high school percentage, placement tests rankings, and admission priority category.